Kitware/CMake/Help/manual/cmake.1.rst

  if the preset sets a variable called ``MYVAR`` to ``1``, but the user sets it to ``2`` with a ``-D`` argument, the value ``2`` is preferred.

+ .. versionadded:: 3.21
+   The ``-B`` option may optionally be specified with a different binary directory than the one specified by the ``binaryDir`` key of the configure preset.

 .. option:: --list-presets[=<type>]

  Lists the available presets of the specified ``<type>``.
 Valid values for